pedropalugan/ConsultaTemperatura/README.md

 ![image](https://user-images.githubusercontent.com/88800549/156642894-1ce9d91c-263c-48ed-9e3e-e11583bddcd6.png)

-As the meteorological informations API needed the latitude and longitude of the desired place, it was used a second API to get these informations, so it could be put on the _fetch_
+As the meteorological informations API needed the latitude and longitude of the desired place, it was used a second API to get these informations, so it could be put on the _fetch_ on the archive .JS, so the users usability would be more pleaseful

+# Technology Used

+<b>Javascript, HTML, CSS</b>